notchuaz/culvert-bot/README.md

     * __Usage:__ Use when a member changes any one of the aforementioned fields.
 Updating the level is mainly used to fix bot misinterpretation.
 Level tracking should normally be handled by the bot.
 * `/member search [name]` -> Search for a member in the database by their name.
 This will return the basic information of the member.
     * __Usage:__ Use this if you need to check certain fields of a member or to see if they exist.
+* `/member view` -> Returns the number of members logged and displays all the names of members in alphabetical order.
+    * __Usage:__ Use this to compare the database to the current guild members

 __Culvert-Based Commands__